 ViBel is a HyperGrid enabled virtual worlds network.
 The platform is based on BSD licensed software provided by the OpenSimulator Project since it was founded in January 2007.
 It was initially open sourced by Linden Lab to crowdsource code contributions for its virtual world called Second Life.

 On average, software updates are released weekly by the OpenSimulator Project Dev Team.
-The current release of ViBel is version 0.9.1 90dee2f of January 8th 2017.
+The current release of ViBel is version 0.9.0.1 of June 30th 2018 (which is the exactly the same as Development version 0.9.1 on OpenSimulator GitHub https branch per June 30th 2018).

 The server concept of Vibel provides an open simulator network (Grid), in which the individual Simulators (SIMs, local OpenSim installations) can connect to the central grid server.
 Technically, an OpenSim grid consists of a variety of individual, distributed OpenSim installations.
 ViBel also hosts its own SIMs, including the region of "Neiferleaf" as the central meeting point and touchdown at the ViBel Grid.